Skip to main content

 COVID-19 and pregnancy update

-1. Any pregnant woman/individual who develops an influenza-like illness should be evaluated for COVID-19 as per routine screening.
+1. Any pregnant woman/person who develops an influenza-like illness should be evaluated for COVID-19 as per routine screening.
 The severity of symptoms for all patients should be assessed to determine if hospitalization is appropriate.

 3. If an individual develops COVID-19 at any time in pregnancy, the following are recommended:

-• In-person care, once outside of period of infectivity (unless clinically indicated to see sooner), to facilitate clinical assessment for growth restriction and continued careful monitoring for maternal and fetal well being
+• In-person care, once outside of period of infectivity (unless clinically indicated to see sooner), to facilitate clinical assessment for growth restriction and continued careful monitoring for maternal and fetal well-being.

 • Placenta to be sent to pathology in any case where the pregnant individual required hospitalization or ICU admission for COVID-19 infection.
 Placentas are routinely sent for evaluation in the context of preterm birth, fetal growth restriction, stillbirth or other adverse outcomes; however, please flag the COVID-19 infection on the placental requisition if the individual had COVID-19 in pregnancy.